 - Media Production.
 Create media in a variety of formats, including broadcast, TV, film, photography, graphic design, and creative writing.

-- Public Relations.
+- Strategic Communication.
 Share your organization’s brand message across multiple platforms, direct crisis communications, and respond to current events and topics.

 You’ll have the opportunity to participate in a semester-long internship during your final semester, working directly with area professionals with proven expertise in your area of interest.